st7ma784/RoboCode/README.md

 - Predict if you'll hit before wasting a shot
 - Become a tank master!

+### 🏗️ Week 6: Advanced Python - Classes and Clean Code
+**Location:** `Tutorials/Week6_AdvancedPython/`
+- Learn to organize code like a professional
+- Understand classes, inheritance, and polymorphism
+- Create reusable components with the strategy pattern
+- Build a modular tank architecture that's easy to modify and extend

 ## Sample Tanks

 Check out `Samples/` for example tanks: